Weight Management: Getting Started

 Set Your Long-term Goal

-Your goal doesn’t even have to be a specific weight.
-You may decide on a fitness goal (such as walking 10 miles a week), or a health goal (such as lowering your blood pressure).
-Choose a goal that is measurable, so you know when you’ve reached it.
+Your goal doesn't even have to be a specific weight.
+You may decide on a fitness goal (such as being able to walk 10 miles a week), or a health goal (such as lowering your blood pressure).
+Choose a goal that is measurable and reasonable, so you know when you've reached it.
+A goal of reaching a BMI of less than 25 is not always reasonable (or possible).

 Make an Action Plan

 Habits don’t change overnight.
 Setting your goals too high can leave you feeling discouraged if you can’t reach them.
 Be realistic.
-Choose one or two small changes you can make now.
+Choose 1 or 2 small changes you can make now.
 Set an action plan for how you are going to make these changes.
-When you can stick to this plan, make a few more small changes.
+When you can stick to this plan, keep making a few more small changes.
 Taking small steps will help you stay on the path to success.

 Track Your Progress